-If you put too much salt in the sourdough starter, then you could keep the yeast from being able to consume the simple sugars as intended.
-If you follow recipe instructions, then it should be easy to avoid this issue.
+If you put too much salt in the sourdough starter, you could keep the yeast from being able to consume the simple sugars as intended.
+If you follow recipe instructions, it should be easy to avoid this issue.

 Sometimes Flour Can Have a High Percentage of Damaged Starches